Alternate Given Name: David. Alternate Spellings of Surname: Bataglia, Battaghlia, Battaglia.

 When visiting Arlington, Private Daniel Battaglia’s grave may be found in Arlington’s Section 17, Site 17543.
 Say hello and thank you when you’re in town.

 2. Civil War Veterans’ Card File (Daniel Battaghlia).
-Harrisburg: Pennsylvania State Archives.
+Harrisburg, Pennsylvania: Pennsylvania State Archives.